Our organisation

 Director – Tony Macaluso

-Community Radio Facilitator – Agnes Leonowicz
+Head of Radio – Agnes Leonowicz

 Business Manager and Director of UNION: The Northern School for Creativity and Activism – Adrian Sinclair